 While most people are aware of the common symptoms of stress, there are also a number of more serious symptoms that arise from prolonged, acute or severe stress.
-Marianna Kilburn, our stress advisor, discusses these mental, emotional and physical symptoms.
+Marianna Kilburn, our mental wellbeing advisor, discusses these mental, emotional and physical symptoms.

 An introduction to stress symptoms

 We know when we feel stressed because of the symptoms we experience.

 When a situation we are in is overwhelming or difficult to cope with, we feel under pressure and mentally strained.
 These are the symptoms of stress, and they are similar to symptoms of anxiety.

 Understanding typical stress symptoms, both mental and physical, will help you work out how well you are coping in a situation and whether or not you are suffering from stress.
 An awareness of symptoms will also help you tackle any stressful situation, diffusing it before it gets out of control.

 Stress is sometimes a necessary and positive response of our bodies.
 For example, it speeds up reaction time when stepping on the brakes, avoiding a collision with the stationary car in front of you.